BOARD OF DIRECTORS

 Susan C. Elhilow, Board Member

-Originally from North Carolina and daughter of a United States Air Force Officer and an entrepreneur, Susan Clark Elhilow has resided in five Southern states, with West Palm Beach being home the majority of her life.
+Originally from North Carolina and daughter of a United States Air Force Officer and an entrepreneur, Susan Clark Elhilow has resided in five Southern states, with West Palm Beach being home for the majority of her life.
 She has traveled extensively, experiencing the cultural and ecological heartbeat of forty-five states, twelve countries and multiple island communities.
 She holds a Master of Accounting degree from Florida State University with Summa Cum Laude distinction and has a diverse background in the South Florida business community.

 As an independent advisor, Susan has conceived and overseen multiple commercial and residential interior projects, each bringing smiles and blissful satisfaction to all those enjoying the results.
 Susan has been married to her husband Mark for 30 years and raised their two daughters as a dedicated, hands-on mother while balancing her business and community responsibilities.
 She continues to immerse herself in efforts impacting the wellbeing and lives of others with a desire to use her skills and talents in the most beneficial and impactful way.